 This article will explain HOW nerves get damaged from Peripheral Neuropathy (PN) but perhaps a more important question to answer is WHY does it happen?
 If you know anything about LifeWorks Integrative Health, you know our favorite question is “Why?”
 When we can understand why your nerves are being damaged, then treatment can be more effective, more efficient, and longer term.
 PN happens when nerves get sick and damaged, and there are many reasons why nerves get damaged.
 These reasons are usually a combination of factors involving metabolic issues and neurological issues.

-The most common 3 cause of PN are diabetes, side effects from chemotherapy drugs, and statin drugs.
-However many other common medical conditions contribute or cause PN.
-Some of the lesser known causes of PN are discussed here.
-There are some of the more broad and common causes of PN and if you or someone you know deals with any of these issues, it is important you know that relief and treatment is possible.
+The most common 3 causes of PN are diabetes, side effects from chemotherapy drugs, and statin drugs.
+However many other common medical conditions contribute to or cause PN.
+Some of the lesser-known causes of PN are discussed here.
+There are some of the more broad and common causes of PN and if you or someone you know deals with any of these issues, it is important you know that relief and treatment are possible.

-This is a broad category which includes ALL types of diabetes, insulin resistance, metabolic syndrome, and prediabetes.
+This is a broad category that includes ALL types of diabetes, insulin resistance, metabolic syndrome, and prediabetes.
 Any level of glucose dysregulation can contribute to PN.
-Anytime blood sugars are high, it causes inflammation to blood vessels.
+Anytime blood sugars are high, it causes inflammation in blood vessels.
 This inflammation when persistent, damages the blood supply to the nerves.
-If nerves cannot get blood supply or adequate oxygen, they become damaged, loose function, and can die.
+If nerves cannot get blood supply or adequate oxygen, they become damaged, lose function, and can die.

-Autoimmune diseases are conditions where the immune system signaling goes haywire resulting in the body’s immune system attacks its own tissue.
-Because nerves are tissue- living cells, just like other parts of the body, autoimmune conditions can attack nerves causing PN.
+Autoimmune diseases are conditions where the immune system signaling goes haywire resulting in the body’s immune system attacking its own tissue.
+Because nerves are tissue-living cells, just like other parts of the body, autoimmune conditions can attack nerves causing PN.
 Autoimmune conditions also come with a lot of systemic inflammation.
 Inflammation also damages nerves contributing to PN.

-Insulin resistance, thyroid abnormalities, cardiovascular disease, IBS, stenosis, chronic fatigue syndrome, anemia, fibromyalgia, vertigo, food sensitivities, hormone imbalances and more not listed, are a combination of metabolic and neurological factors.
+Insulin resistance, thyroid abnormalities, cardiovascular disease, IBS, stenosis, chronic fatigue syndrome, anemia, fibromyalgia, vertigo, food sensitivities, hormone imbalances, and more not listed, are a combination of metabolic and neurological factors.
 When these systems are compromised, the nerve system is not going to be functioning optimally and either exacerbates neuropathy or increases your risk.
-Many people would not associate something like anemia with PN, but the body systems are always working together and dependent on the health of other systems.
+Many people would not associate something like anemia with PN, but the body's systems are always working together and dependent on the health of other systems.
 Not addressing your chronic disease from the root cause can cause or contribute to PN.
-The best way to understand chronic disease is the need for monitoring the health of body systems through laboratory data, and balancing the body systems through natural and effective treatments like those the LifeWorks functional medicine team uses everyday to restore health to people battling chronic diseases.
+The best way to understand chronic disease is the need to monitor the health of body systems through laboratory data and balance the body systems through natural and effective treatments like those the LifeWorks functional medicine team uses every day to restore health to people battling chronic diseases.

 The public is largely unaware of the connection between statin drugs and PN.
 However, medical research and literature are explicitly clear that the connection is high.
 Those who take statin drugs experience PN more often than those who do not take statins.
 Those who take statin medications are at a higher risk for developing PN, than those who are not on the medications.
 A report from the American Academy of Neurology states that those who have a diagnosis of PN and take statin drugs develop PN at a 16 times higher rate than those who do not take statins.
 Those who are on statins are 14 times more likely to develop PN than those who don’t.
 The longer the time on statins and the higher the dose increases the risk of developing PN.
 More on statins and PN here.